dwyl/flutter-bloc-tutorial/README.md

 a Todo list app,
 where each todo item has a timer.

-The user should be able
+The person should be able
 to set the item
 as *done*
 and start/stop the item pertaining